Assistant Professor of Mathematics

 Biography

-Nick Meyer is a sixth-year Mathematics graduate student at the University of Nebraska at Lincoln, advised by Alex Zupan.
+Nick Meyer is an Assistant Professor of Mathematics at the University of Central Missouri.
+He did his PhD at the University of Nebraska — Lincoln and was advised by Alex Zupan.
 Nick’s current interests are primarily in the geometric and algebraic topology of 3- and 4-manifolds.
 In particular, he studies knot theory in dimensions 3 and 4, Heegaard splittings of 3-manifolds, and trisections of 4-manifolds.
 In addition, he is interested in the computational aspects of these areas, particularly computational algebraic topology and computational knot theory.
 A copy of his CV is available here.

 Interests